adarshnair04/AI_Summarizer/Readme.md

 ## Security Notes

-- Use a Google App Password for Gmail, not your regular password.
+- Use a Google App Password for Gmail, not your regular gmail password.
 - Keep `.env` files out of version control—add them to `.gitignore`.
 - Use rate limiting in production to handle API usage and costs.